 Several countries made blood donations by gay men legal in the last year, but many are still subject to deferrals (a waiting time before a man can donate after having sex).

-According to Equaldex, blood donation by gay men became legal in Martinique, Papua New Guinea, Ethiopia, Israel, Northern Ireland and Ireland.
+According to Equaldex, blood donation by gay men became legal in countries including Romania, Georgia, Venezuela, Ethiopia and Ireland.

-But it was banned in Egypt, and a one-year deferral period was introduced in Belgium.
+But it was banned in Norway, and a one-year deferral period was introduced in Switzerland.

 Age of consent